 Very similar to the cave temples like Thiruparankundram and chittannavasal the Lords are carved out of the walls of the rocks.
 Lord Shiva Lord Vishnu Vinayaka Subramanya Saneeswara and his wife Jyeshta are housed in this Temple.

-Such temples are generally taken over by the Archaeological survey of India (AS) which makes sure the temple is is locked, no Pooja is offered, no upkeep is done etc. Only effort which Archaeological Survey does is to put their board warning uses what is visitors that action will be taken if the temple is used in any manner without their permission.
+Such temples are generally taken over by the Archaeological survey of India (AS) which makes sure the temple is locked, with no Pooja & no upkeep.
+Only effort which Archaeological Survey does is to put their board warning uses what is visitors that action will be taken if the temple is used in any manner without their permission.

 No comments: